4th-earth/site-fourth-earth/content/raw.md

 - **Additive over reductive.** Players SHOULD be able to start from a simple foundation and add to it, instead of starting from a position of "everything and the kitchen sink" and reducing.
 - **Narrative over simulation.** Players SHOULD be able to focus on creating engaging stories without strictly replicating reality.
-- **Flow over grinding.** Players SHOULD be able to get lost in their story and actions without performing repetitive tasks.
+- **Flow over grinding.** Players SHOULD be able to get lost in their story and Character Actions without performing repetitive tasks.
 - **Power ceilings over threat escalation.** The Setting SHOULD NOT require becoming ever more dangerous for everyone, including the Characters, to keep tension in the story.
 Characters MAY become more powerful, they SHOULD NOT become invincible.
 - **Progressive disclosure over saturation.** Players SHOULD be able to enter a story having never read the specification and learn as they go.